jakemeinershagen/lander/README.md

 Basically a clone of lunar lander.

 ## To Do:
-- land / crash state
-- fuel consumption
 - Other UI
-- Audio
-- juice

 ## MVP:
-- fix audio, better engine noise and setup logic so that you aren't restarting it every frame that the burn input is pressed.
 - UI
 	- HUD
 		- speed (change color if close to crashing speed?)